Bureau of Alcohol, Tobacco, Firearms and Explosives

 Immigration and Customs Enforcement (ICE)

-The United States Immigration and Customs Enforcement (ICE) Office of International Affairs (OIA) is the largest international investigative component within in the Department of Homeland Security (DHS).
+The United States Immigration and Customs Enforcement (ICE) Office of International Affairs (OIA) is the largest international investigative component within the Department of Homeland Security (DHS).
 The mission of OIA is to protect the United States of America by enhancing national security to prevent terrorist attacks.
 In furtherance of this goal, OIA conducts and coordinates international investigations involving transnational criminal organizations responsible for the illegal movement of people, goods, money and technology into and out of the United States.

 The Political Section works with the Mexican government and other partners to strengthen the U.S.-Mexico bilateral relationship.
 It analyzes and reports on political developments to keep U.S. policy makers informed on events and conditions in Mexico.